giantswarm/grafana-multi-tenant-proxy/README.md

    Ángel Barrera - @angelbarrera92

 COMMANDS:
-   run      Runs the Loki multi tenant proxy help, h  Shows a list of commands or help for one command
+   run      Runs the Grafana multi tenant proxy help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: